Leveraging Expert Consistency to Improve Algorithmic Decision Support: Related work

-The challenge central to our proposed work is the construct gap, which refers to a mismatch between an observed outcome $Y$ and an underlying construct of interest $Y^c$.
+The challenge central to our work is the construct gap, which refers to a mismatch between an observed outcome $Y$ and an underlying construct of interest $Y^c$.
 Such a mismatch can arise as a result of different mechanisms.
-First, when observed outcomes are mediated by a human decision, there may be an omitted payoff bias~\citep{chalfin2016productivity}.
-If the expert's decision constitutes a form of intervention, there may be unobserved treatment effects.
-Without knowing the effect of the intervention, there is a missing component of a known payoff function.
-In the child welfare context, when a call received at a hotline is screened in and a social worker visits the home, the visit itself may itself constitute an intervention that reduces the risk a child is exposed to.
-Second, there can be mismeasured outcomes resulting from issues of construct validity~\citep{mullainathan2017does, friedler2016possibility, chalfin2016productivity}.
-Constructs of interest are often complex, multi-faceted, and hard to quantify.
-Such lack of a gold standard arises in healtchare~\citep{adamson2019}, business~\citep{luca2016algorithms}, and criminal justice~\citep{fogliato2021validity}.
-This may also be a problem in the child welfare context considered in the empirical results of this paper.
-The call workers' objective is to screen-in for investigation cases that involve a child at risk.
-However, not all types of risk lead to out-of-home placement, which is the objective optimized for in current deployment setups~\citep{chouldechova2018case}.
-Solely optimizing for out-of-home placement may fail to screen in cases in which the child is at risk but the case does not warrant an out-of-home placement.
-Examples of possible relationships between $Y$ and $Y^c$ are shown in Figure~\ref{fig:venn}.
+One such setting is when observed outcomes insufficiently capture the construct of interest, leading to an omitted payoff bias~\citep{chalfin2016productivity}.
+For instance, the objective when hiring may depend both on the productivity of an employee and on the length of the employee's tenure at the company; optimizing for only one of these factors results in an incorrect objective function.
+More generally, mismeasured outcomes can result from imperfect proxies, which often is considered an issue of construct validity~\citep{mullainathan2017does, friedler2016possibility, chalfin2016productivity}.
+Constructs of interest often are complex, multi-faceted, and hard to quantify.
+This lack of a gold standard in observed outcomes arises in health care~\citep{adamson2019}, business~\citep{luca2016algorithms}, and criminal justice~\citep{fogliato2021validity}.